 The Regional District was successful in obtaining a Clean Water & Wastewater Fund (CWWF) grant in March 2017, in the amount of $642,964!
-The construction of the 600,000 litre reservoir is in progress, and is projected to be completed in spring 2018.
+The resulting construction of the 600,000 litre reservoir was completed in spring 2018.

 This system is currently owned and operated by the RDCK.
 The RDCK receives community-specific advice and policy guidance from the Ymir Water Commission of Management.